-Alterations and additions to contributory items must not adversely affect their heritage value and contribution the heritage character of the area.
+Alterations and additions to contributory items must not adversely affect their heritage value and contribution to the heritage character of the area.
 Alterations and additions must be carefully designed to ensure that the original character elements and contributory features of a building area retained.
 Additional objectives and controls also apply to alterations and additions of contributory items (refer to Section C3.6).

-${\mathfrak O}$ lere is greater scope for alterations and additions to non-contributory items, provided the proposed work does not detract from the scale or character of the streetscape or conservation area generally.
+There is greater scope for alterations and additions to non-contributory items, provided the proposed work does not detract from the scale or character of the streetscape or conservation area generally.
 Where the addition is not visible from the street, waterfront and public places, its form becomes less important and there is a greater flexibility in design.
 For example, a contemporary design may be appropriate for an addition at the rear of an existing house.

-- 01 To ensure that development respects the character of, and minimises visual impact upon, the area and its individual precincts and streetscapes through appropriate design and - Located in such a way that it retains and Located in such a way that it retains and Located in such a way that it retains and Located in Section 3.2.4 of Located in Secti 02 - 03
+O1 To ensure that development respects the character of, and minimises visual impact upon, the area and its individual precincts and streetscapes through appropriate design and siting.

+- O2 To ensure that development is designed and located in such a way that it retains and enhance the heritage values of the Watsons Bay HCA as identified in Section 3.2.4 of this chapter. - O3 To ensure that development respects the scale, character and setting of any contributory items in its vicinity.